-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the IASB.

-The Company and its subsidiaries maintain their accounting records in accordance with IFRS.
+The Company and its subsidiaries maintain their accounting records in accordance with IFRS Accounting Standards as issued by the IASB.
 The consolidated financial statements have been prepared on the historical cost basis, except for the revaluation of certain properties and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
 The Group presents its statements of financial position in order of liquidity.